systemdesignpartners/cognito-hoc/README.md

 The HOC is aware of three different classes that can be used for backing stores for the Cognito Auth configuration object: the default store (where the config's Auth.storage property does not exist), the AuthStorageMemory.js class, and the AuthStorageIDB.js class (the latter two from the https://www.npmjs.com/package/cognito-auth-storage package).
 The first two need no special handling, so this component need not import them.
 However AuthStorageIDB needs special handling on instantiation, so this project must install the cognito-auth-storage package so it can import AuthStorageIDB from it.

-For a full set of examples on how to use the HOC, see https://www.npmjs.com/package/cognito-hoc-examples
+For a full set of examples on how to use the HOC, clone the repo at https://github.com/systemdesignpartners/cognito-hoc-examples